Skip to Content

 Modifications of visitation and parenting plans require a substantial change of circumstances.
 However, if the residential parent wishes to move, this would involve a separate relocation action.

 Our firm also handles third-party custody matters, such as grandparents who have been caring for or have temporary care of a child.
 We assist clients in solidifying the arrangements in order to preserve the best interests of the child.
 Our Redmond child custody attorneys can also help you understand the various state and federal laws that apply to non-parents.
+This includes navigating complex situations where grandparents or other relatives seek custody due to the inability of the parents to care for the child effectively.

 At What Age Can a Child Decide Custody in Washington State?

-Divorce and Child Custody
+Divorce & Child Custody

 Parents need to be aware that child custody issues can have a profound impact on children of any age and that they should try to make the transition as smooth as possible.
 Though parents may no longer feel that they should be married to each other, they should keep in mind that their relationship with each other after the divorce can still greatly affect their children.